Vortical interactions in turbulent thermoacoustic systems: Results and discussion

-Finally, in figure \ref{fig_13}, we take a look at the spatiotemporal dynamics of maximum interacting vortical communities over an acoustic pressure cycle during the state of thermoacoustic instability.
-Figure \ref{fig_13}(a,b) shows the time series of acoustic pressure fluctuations and network measures during a periodic epoch of intermittency.
-Figure \ref{fig_13}(c) shows the vorticity field and the corresponding pair of maximum interacting communities in the spatial domain.
-The periodicity in the network measures seen in figure \ref{fig_12}(a,b) reflects the periodic nature of vortical interactions present in the reaction flow field during the state of thermoacoustic instability.
-Similar to our discussion of coherent structures shedding from the backward-facing step during the periodic epoch of intermittency, we can observe the shedding of the coherent structure from the backward-facing step during the acoustic pressure minima (at time instant (i)) during the state of thermoacoustic instability.
-The downstream convection of the coherent structure shed from the backward-facing step at the minima of $p^\prime$ oscillations is indicated through red circles in figure \ref{fig_13}(c).
+We can observe the above-mentioned behaviour by examining the spatio-temporal dynamics of the shedding of the coherent structure from the backward-facing step during the acoustic pressure minima (at time instant (i)) during the state of thermoacoustic instability.
+The downstream convection of the coherent structure shed from the backward-facing step at the minima of $p^\prime$ oscillations is indicated through red circles in figure \ref{fig_7}(d).
 The regions of vortical communities with the maximum inter-community interaction match with the regions of coherent structure shed from the backward-facing step during the time instants (ii-vii).
-This matching of spatial regions of coherent structure shed from the backward-facing step and the community with maximum outward-interaction is clearly visible till the acoustic pressure reaches the local maxima at the time instant (vii).
+This matching of spatial regions of coherent structure shed from the backward-facing step and the community with maximum outward interaction is clearly visible till the acoustic pressure reaches the local maxima at the time instant (vii).
 Subsequently, as the coherent structure dissipates into the reactive flow field and the magnitude of vorticity present in the reactive field decreases during the time instants marked (viii-ix), it is difficult to discern the downstream movement of the coherent structure being discussed.
-We again observe the shedding of a new coherent structure near the acoustic pressure minima at time instant (x), and the above discussed spatiotemporal dynamics continues for the next acoustic cycle.
+We again observe the shedding of a new coherent structure near the acoustic pressure minima at time instant (x), and the above-discussed spatio-temporal dynamics continues for the next acoustic cycle.